nupurkapoor/spa-todo-backbonejs-parse/underscore-specific-notes.md

 #### Underscore.js templating

-Use Underscore's `template()` method as our client-side HTML partial rendering engine.
+Use Underscore's `template()` method as the client-side HTML partial rendering engine.
 Based loosely on John Resig’s micro-templating, Underscore templates should have a fairly familiar feel.
 Put in some text with delimeters for your data, and `_.template` does the substitution for you, easy peasy.

+By default, Underscore uses ERB-style template delimiters.
+Underscore templating handles arbitrary delimiters, preserves whitespace, and correctly escapes quotes within interpolated code.

 #### Basics